multiversx/mx-sdk-dapp/README.md

 Due to this, you cannot yet use the DappProvider wrapping logic in a React Native application.

 We have a couple of solutions in mind and are actively working on exploring ways to overcome these limitations.
-Until then, you can use @multiversx/erdjs libraries and @walletconnect to connect to Maiar.
+Until then, you can use @multiversx/erdjs libraries and @walletconnect to connect to xPortal Mobile Wallet.
 There are also guide for doing this from the [community](https://github.com/S4F-IT/maiar-integration/blob/master/README.md)

 ## Roadmap